 When it opened, it wasn't much of a motorway by modern standards.
-Just eight miles in length, beginning at a roundabout on the A49 and ending at another roundabout on the A6, with just one motorway-type junction in between them connecting to the A59 at Samlesbury, it had two lanes each way, no hard shoulders and a picturesque hedge down the central reservation.
+Just eight miles in length, beginning at a roundabout on the A6 south of Preston and ending at another roundabout on the A6 to the north, and with just one motorway-type junction in between them connecting to the A59 at Samlesbury, it had two lanes each way, no hard shoulders and a picturesque hedge down the central reservation.
 Lancashire Police reported that, in the first few weeks after "Motorway Six" opened, average traffic speed was about 40mph.

 The new road was opened by Harold Macmillan, then the prime minister, on the morning of 5 December, beginning the gradual completion of a motorway network linking the UK's major cities.
 It marked the start of a world Macmillan could scarcely have imagined: a world of fast communications by road, a world of new opportunities for business and industry, and a world of Motorway Cops narrated by Jamie Theakston.

 What's often forgotten is that the widening scheme in the early 90s only went as far south as the M61 interchange.
-South of there - between junctions 30 and 31 - the Bypass is still three lanes wide, on its original formation, with a third lane and a hard shoulder that were tacked on during the 1960s.
+South of there - between junctions 29 and 30 - the Bypass is still three lanes wide, on its original formation, with a third lane and a hard shoulder that were tacked on during the 1960s.